B2B credit terms, complex line items, capital goods, all UBL 2.1 compliant.

 Multi-currency + FX-rate handling

-USD, SGD, CNY, EUR — currency and FX rate are captured per invoice.
+USD, SGD, CNY, EUR: currency and FX rate are captured per invoice.
 The bridge validates both before submission so LHDN doesn't reject for missing FX-rate at invoice date.

-Last updated · May 2026
+Last updated · July 2026

 Independent reference.
 MyInvois is operated by LHDN.
 We are not affiliated with LHDN.